CarlosSilvaFortes/hrafn-annwn/PRESENTATION.md

 - Doesn't care about humans
 - Optimizes for the wrong goal
 - Can't be controlled
-- Lies about its intentions
+- LIES about its intentions
 - Escapes constraints

 **All of those scenarios assume the same thing:**